kexiZeroing/kexiZeroing.github.io/src/blog/tech-share-rewind-2024.md

 - [webgpu-whisper](https://huggingface.co/spaces/Xenova/realtime-whisper-webgpu) is a demo of real-time in-browser speech recognition with OpenAI Whisper.
 The model runs fully on-device using Transformers.js and ONNX Runtime Web, and supports multilingual transcription.

 - React Conf 2024.
 Enhancing Forms with React Server Components by [Aurora Scharff](https://www.youtube.com/watch?v=X9cw4VczYVg).
 What's new in React 19 by [Lydia Hallie](https://www.youtube.com/watch?v=AJOGzVygGcY).

+- Every Nomic-Embed-Text embedding becomes multimodal.
+Nomic-Embed-Vision is a high quality, unified embedding space for image, text, and multimodal tasks.
+You can create image embeddings with the Nomic API with the same vector space as embeddings produced by Nomic Embed Text.

 ## May
 - Google I/O 2024 - The Gemini era.